-We provide condition management to assist individuals with support along the way.
+Critique, Inc. provides medical management to assist individuals, who have health concerns, with support along the way.
 Nurse case managers assist in managing the delivery of medical services during the acute phase of an illness or injury.

 Where advisable, the Nurse Case Manager may recommend further monitoring and intervention and offer assistance to prevent hospitalization from occurring or re-occurring.
 We assist employers, as well as individuals, in saving money by preventing hospitalization.

 “Once Critique, through MBA, was engaged in our medical management efforts, we found that there was a substantial difference in the year-end results due to lower total claims.
 This difference was result of fewer hospitalizations & shorter stays as well as improved medical risk in on-going illnesses.
 These factors created very comfortable renewals for our clients.”